opolo/Bitsliced-Primates/README.md

 # Bitsliced-Primates

 This repo contains:
-  - A bit sliced implementation of the permutation used in the PRIMATEs family of ciphers (http://primates.ae/) for the 80- and 120-bit security level.
+  - A bit sliced implementation of the permutation used in the PRIMATEs family of ciphers (http://primates.ae/) for the 80- and 120-bit security levels.
 Both of the bit sliced permutations can process 8 PRIMATEs encryptions simultanously.

   - Three new modes of operation for PRIMATEs (APE-BS, HANUMAN-BS and GIBBON-BS), which can process input in eight parallel states to utilize the bit sliced permutation and speed up encryption.